Skip to main content

 Where to Start: Become an Agentic AI Engineer in Days, Not Months

-Anyone who has ever joined a new job with little background and survived knows the pattern.
+That promise sounds impossible until you see the method behind it.
+It is the same method anyone uses to survive a new job with little background.
 First, you get an overview of the work.
 Second, you identify the few topics that are critical to actually doing the job.
 Third, you learn the 80% of each topic that gets used routinely, you start working, and you pick up the rest as you go — with reference material at your elbow.
-In this book, that reference is every chapter in the book — each one written to be read when you hit a gap.

 Trying to learn every detail of every topic up front takes months.
 You would burn out before you shipped anything.
 Our pedagogy is built on the opposite philosophy: cover the critical 80%, get you working, and let the rest fill in through real use.
 Every crash course in this section is designed exactly that way.